sajjadGG/book-python/network/scapy.rst

 .. csv-table:: Scapy functions
     :header: "Function", "Description"
-    :width: 30%, 70%
+    :widths: 30, 70

     "``IPID_count``", "Identify IP id values classes in a list of packets" "``arpcachepoison``", "Poison target's cache with (your MAC,victim's IP) couple" "``arping``", "Send ARP who-has requests to determine which hosts are up" "``arpleak``", "Exploit ARP leak flaws, like NetBSD-SA2017-002."
     "``bind_layers``", "Bind 2 layers on some specific fields' values.
-It makes the packet being built  # noqa: E501" "``bridge_and_sniff``", "Forward traffic between interfaces if1 and if2, sniff and return" "``chexdump``", "Build a per byte hexadecimal representation" "``computeNIGroupAddr``", "Compute the NI group Address.
+It makes the packet being built" "``bridge_and_sniff``", "Forward traffic between interfaces if1 and if2, sniff and return" "``chexdump``", "Build a per byte hexadecimal representation" "``computeNIGroupAddr``", "Compute the NI group Address.
 Can take a FQDN as input parameter"